jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 switch to a client/server environment for further integration testing.

-VMware GemFire requires 1) all client Regions that send data to/from the cluster be `*PROXY` Regions and 2) that a server-side Region by the same name exists in the cluster.
+[vmware-gemfire-name] requires 1) all client Regions that send data to/from the cluster be `*PROXY` Regions and 2) that a server-side Region by the same name exists in the cluster.